nRFCloud/github-release-util/README.md

 To run directly from the command line:
 ```
-npx gh-release
+npx ghr
 ```

 ## Configuration
 This script automatically looks for a `.env` file at the project root.
 The repo includes a `.env.sample` file.
-To use with your project, run `cp node_modules/github-release-util/.env.sample .env`.
+To use with your project, run `cp node_modules/github-release-util/.env.sample ./.env`.
 The file includes the following config variables:

 ```
 GITHUB_REPO=